Caroline Chisholm Cottage

-Caroline Chisholm Cottage is a heritage-listed residence and former hospital and benevolent asylum at 3 Mill Street, East Maitland, City of Maitland, New South Wales, Australia.
+Caroline Chisholm Cottage is a heritage-listed residence and former hospital and benevolent asylum at 3 Mill Street, East Maitland in the Hunter region of New South Wales, Australia.
 It was built from 1831 to 1835 by John Smith.
 It is also known as Smith's Row, the Maitland Benevolent Asylum, the East Maitland Immigrants' Home and the Caroline Chisholm Barracks.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 East Maitland was planned in 1828 by the Surveyor George Bayal White.
 Originally named Maitland, the town was to be a centre that could provide marketing services and legal order for the growing population of the area.
 The cottage was constructed by John Smith between 1831 and 1835 as part of five cottage terraces which were rented to working-class people.

 In March 1842, the first two cottages, now being the only remaining structure of the terrace, were rented by Caroline Chisholm as the East Maitland Immigrant's Home, and used as a hostel for homeless immigrants who travelled to the Hunter region in search of work.

 Caroline Chisholm was born in 1808 near Northampton, England.
 She was reared in the tradition of Evangelical philanthropy and at 22 married Captain Archibald Chisholm on the condition that her philanthropic work should continue.
 The Chisholms arrived in Australia in 1838 and she dedicated herself to assisting immigrants, unemployed and the homeless.

 In November 1842 the building was converted into the first hospital in the district, known as the Maitland Benevolent Asylum.
 By October of the following year the demands made upon the building became too great and the service was moved to a new location.
 The Immigrants' Home continued to function at 1 Smith Street (now Mill Street) for at least ten years.

 In 1985 the owner of the cottage, announced it intended to move the cottage and place it in a historic park on the outskirts of East Maitland.
 The local community made representations to the Heritage Council.
 Following discussions with Maitland Council and the owner of the building, the Heritage Council recommended a Permanent Conservation order be placed over the building.
 A Permanent Conservation was gazetted in 27 March 1987.
 On 2 April 1999 the building was transferred onto the State Heritage Register.

 It had been in poor condition when assessed in 1985, but was restored by a new owner in the mid-1990s.